openstack/placement/doc/source/contributor/contributing.rst

 StoryBoard
 ----------

-Placement uses `StoryBoard`_ for tracking bugs, features, and "cleanups" (described below).
+Placement uses `StoryBoard`_ for tracking bugs, features, "cleanups" (described below), and docs improvements.
 Different types of stories are distinguished by tags which are applied manually by people creating or reviewing the stories.
 These tags are used to create work lists.

 .. list-table:: Worklists
    :header-rows: 1